-(8) Continued qualification as a QSE is contingent upon compliance with all applicable requirements in these Protocols.
+(9) Continued qualification as a QSE is contingent upon compliance with all applicable requirements in these Protocols.
 ERCOT may suspend a QSE’s rights as a Market Participant when ERCOT reasonably determines that it is an appropriate remedy for the Entity’s failure to satisfy any applicable requirement.

-(9) Each QSE, or its designated QSE agent, representing one or more Resources shall be connected to the ERCOT Wide Area Network (WAN) and maintain 24-hour, seven-day-per-week operations and Hotline communications with ERCOT.
-Each QSE representing one or more Resources shall answer each QSE Hotline call.16.2.1.1 Data Agent-Only Qualified Scheduling Entities
+(10) Each QSE, or its designated QSE agent, representing one or more Resources shall be connected to the ERCOT Wide Area Network (WAN) and maintain 24-hour, seven-day-per-week operations and Hotline communications with ERCOT.
+Each QSE representing one or more Resources shall answer each QSE Hotline call.

+16.2.1.1 QSE Background Check Process

+(1) A QSE applicant must satisfy a background check as a part of the ERCOT registration process.
+All background checks will be performed by a third-party acting on ERCOT’s behalf.
+Upon ERCOT’s request, a registered QSE may be required to satisfy a background check as a condition of maintaining its ERCOT registration.

+(2) A QSE, QSE applicants, and their Principals, will provide the following disclosures to complete a QSE background check:

+(a) Any civil or criminal matters involving the applicant, its predecessors, Affiliates, or Principals within the last ten years that resulted in a conviction or finding of fraud, theft, larceny, deceit, deceptive trade practices, or a violation of securities or customer protection laws;

+(b) Any complaint, formal investigation, or disciplinary action concerning financial matters initiated by or with the Securities and Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC), Federal Energy Regulatory Commission (FERC), a self-regulatory organization, Independent System Operator or Regional Transmission Organization, or a state public utility commission or securities board involving the applicant, its predecessors, Affiliates, or Principals within the last ten years;

+(c) Any default involving the applicant, its predecessors, Affiliates, or Principals, or revocation of the applicant’s, its predecessors’, Affiliates’, or Principals’ right to operate in any other energy market within the last ten years;

+(d) Any bankruptcy by the applicant, its predecessors, Affiliates, or Principals within the last ten years; and

+(e) Any other information ERCOT deems reasonably necessary to complete a background check (e.g., Social Security Number(s), birth dates, home addresses).

+(3) As required by paragraph (6) of Section 16.2.1, Criteria for Qualification as a Qualified Scheduling Entity, a QSE, QSE applicants, and their Principals, must promptly provide ERCOT notice of any change that a reasonable examiner could deem material to the QSE’s ability to continue to satisfy the background check requirement, including any change to information that must be disclosed under this Section.

+16.2.1.2 Data Agent-Only Qualified Scheduling Entities

 (1) An Entity may request registration as a Data Agent-Only QSE by submitting a completed Data Agent-Only QSE application.
 ERCOT will consider the application and register the Entity as a Data Agent-Only QSE in accordance with the same processes in Section 16.2, Registration and Qualification of Qualified Scheduling Entities, generally applicable to the QSE application process.